-The lines of when to tip and not to tip have become more and more blurred these days.
+The lines between when to tip and when not to tip have become increasingly blurred these days.
 With tipping prompts seemingly offered up everywhere you go, it can be confusing to decide whether you should put that extra dollar in a tip jar.

 “The biggest change in tipping over the past few years is that now people are prompted to tip when paying programs with POS (point of service) computers,” says Jodi RR Smith of Mannersmith Etiquette Consulting.

 But you don’t always have to tip.
-We spoke to experts about the places and situations when tipping doesn’t make the most sense, including at coffee shops or when working with business owners.
+We spoke to experts about the situations and places where tipping doesn’t make the most sense, including at coffee shops and when working with business owners.

 Fast-Food Restaurants